Note: This is an archived Handbook entry from 2016.

 The program is designed for students who are interested in pursuing careers in journalism and journalism-related fields, and for journalists and other professional practitioners working in the contemporary media industry who wish to develop additional advanced skills and knowledge.

-Students who complete the Master of Journalism should:
+Students who complete the Master of Journalism should be able to:

 |Course Structure & Available Subjects:||